kartik27-coder/C-practice/README.md

 # C-practice
-This is C programming repo
+This is my C programming repo
 i have covered basics and core concepts of :- data types conditional statements